CuriousCI/curiousci.github.io/README.md

 ## Workout

-Just making a plan to become stronger
+Just making a plan to become stronger, faster & more flexible

 ### Muscles